RenderKit/oidn/doc/api.md

 the specified buffer.
 Any change to the mapped data is guaranteed to take effect only after unmapping the memory region.

-It is also possible to get a pointer directly to the buffer data but this might be valid only on the device the buffer was created on:

-    void* oidnGetBufferData(OIDNBuffer buffer);
+If the goal is to copy the buffer data to/from another location in host memory, it is more efficient to directly read/write a region from the buffer using the following functions:

+    void oidnReadBuffer(OIDNBuffer buffer,
+                        size_t byteOffset, size_t byteSize, void* dstHostPtr);

+    void oidnWriteBuffer(OIDNBuffer buffer,
+                         size_t byteOffset, size_t byteSize, const void* srcHostPtr);

 ### Data Format